innoq/architecture-antipatterns/case_studies/super_generic_framework_in_logistics.md

-# Super-generic framework in logistics
+# Super-generic framework in logistics ✅

-Author: Sven
+*Author: Sven*

 ## Name of the example:
 The one order engine which solves it all